Neflux/coopmotion/README.md

-# coconet
+# coopmotion
 Playground for experimentation with learning Coordination and Communication using neural networks